Altus Midstream Company (ALTM)'s Financial Results Comparing With San Juan Basin Royalty Trust (NYSE:SJT) | New Business Observer

 |0.00

-Altus Midstream Company’s upside potential currently stands at 138.10% and an $7 consensus price target.
+Altus Midstream Company’s upside potential currently stands at 150.00% and an $7 average price target.

-Institutional investors held 86.3% of Altus Midstream Company shares and 19.1% of San Juan Basin Royalty Trust shares.
-Altus Midstream Company’s share held by insiders are 0.4%.
-Comparatively, insiders own roughly 1% of San Juan Basin Royalty Trust’s shares.
+Roughly 86.3% of Altus Midstream Company shares are owned by institutional investors while 19.1% of San Juan Basin Royalty Trust are owned by institutional investors.
+Insiders owned 0.4% of Altus Midstream Company shares.
+Insiders Competitively, owned 1% of San Juan Basin Royalty Trust shares.

 Performance